-Micellar casein has been linked to greater strength and endurance, improved metabolic rates, and better muscle gains.
+Micellar casein protein supplements have been linked to greater strength and endurance, improved metabolic rates, and better muscle gains.

 How to take micellar casein

 While both whey and casein are available in milk, to really get the doses that your muscles crave without also significantly upping your calorie intake, you should be supplementing.

 PROGENEX has just the thing.
-PROGENEX Cocoon is the best micellar casein protein powder on the market.
-Offering a boost of casein protein combined with Metamorphagen (a tryptophan peptide), Cocoon helps promote deep, restorative sleep and reduce sleep interruptions, all without leaving you feeling groggy or drowsy once the morning comes.
+PROGENEX Cocoon powder is the best micellar casein protein powder on the market.
+Offering a boost of casein slow release protein combined with Metamorphagen (a tryptophan peptide), Cocoon helps promote deep, restorative sleep and reduce sleep interruptions, all without leaving you feeling groggy or drowsy once the morning comes.

 Just mix two scoops with either hot or cold water before bed, and enjoy the benefits of casein protein while you sleep.

 Put your body to work

 Losing weight, getting in shape, and packing on muscle tissue isn’t easy; it takes hard work and determination.
 But once you’ve racked your weights, hit the showers, and settled down for the night, it’s time to let your body take care of things for a while.
 An effective casein protein powder will help you get enough BCAA before bed to keep your body working for you long after you’ve stopped working out for the day.